quicwg/ops-drafts/draft-ietf-quic-manageability.md

 possible to associate a flow with a flow for which a version has been identified; see {{sec-flow-association}}.

-This document focuses on QUIC version 1, and this section applies only to packets belonging to QUIC version 1 flows; for purposes of on-path observation, it assumes that these packets have been identified as such through the observation of a version number exchange as described above.

 ### Rejection of Garbage Traffic {#sec-garbage}

 A related question is whether the first packet of a given flow on a port known